 Directions

-1. In a large pot, heat the olive oil over medium heat.
-Add the diced onion and minced garlic, sautéing until they become translucent and fragrant, approximately 3-4 minutes.
+- In a large pot heat the olive oil over medium heat.
+Add onion and garlic then sauté until they become soft and smell good, about 3–4 minutes.

-3. Stir in the seafood stock and bring the mixture to a simmer.
-Let it cook for about 10 minutes to meld the flavors.
+- Stir in the seafood stock and bring to a simmer.
+Cook for about 10 minutes so all flavours combine.

-4. Add the shrimp and lobster (or crab) to the pot.
-Simmer gently until the seafood is cooked through, which should take around 5-7 minutes.
-For a smoother texture, use an immersion blender to purée the soup until smooth, then strain if desired.
+- Add the shrimp and lobster or crab, simmer until the seafood is cooked, about 5–7 minutes.
+If you want it extra smooth, use an immersion blender to purée the soup, then strain if you prefer.

 2. Tips for the Perfect Bisque